 - Home and car insurance – Your policy information needs your correct details for premium calculations, you may be due a refund even.

-- Schools- Notify your present school admin depts. that you are moving and your future schools of your arrival date.
+- Schools- Notify your present school admin depts. that you are moving and the future schools of your arrival date.

-- Hire purchase and loan companies – Notify the provider concerned of the move.
+- Hire purchase and loan companies – Notify the provider concerned about the move.